DevExpress-Examples/asp-net-web-forms-change-themes-on-the-fly/Readme.md

 ## Implementation Details

-You can apply a theme to DevExpress ASP.NET Web Forms controls in the following ways.
+You can apply a theme to DevExpress ASP.NET Web Forms controls in the following ways:

 ### Apply a Theme with the ASP.NET Mechanism